elementary-data/elementary/README.md

 ## Supported use cases

-**Live data lineage**
-* An end-to-end view of data enriched with operational context like freshness, volume, duration, and permissions.
+**Live data lineage** - Enriched with operational context like freshness, volume, duration.
-* View data that has been transformed with or without dbt, or across all of your dbt projects.

-**Source tables monitoring**
-- Detect breaking changes and discover new data you can leverage in your source tables.
+**Source tables monitoring** - Detect breaking changes and discover new data you can leverage in your source tables.
-- Simple and minimal configuration (it can also be read from your dbt sources definitions).

-**Alerts**
-- Slack alerts on breaking changes and new data can be configured within minutes.
+**Alerts** - Slack alerts on breaking changes and new data can be configured within minutes.

 ## Demo & sandbox